yonyu/fsa-front-end-template/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Add a few files
+### Allow the frontend and backend to talk to each other on the same machine for local development
+proxy.config.json

+ng serve

+open the source file at src/app/app.component.html delete everything except the line below:
+<router-outlet></router-outlet>